 One death reported after storms leave thousands stranded at Burning Man Festival

-Authorities in Nevada were investigating a death at the site of the Burning Man festival where thousands of attendees remained stranded on Saturday night due to flooding from storms.
+Authorities in Nevada are investigating a death at the site of the Burning Man festival, where tens of thousands of attendees are stranded due to flooding from storms.

 The Pershing County Sheriff's Office said the death happened during the event but offered few details, including the identity of the deceased person, KNSD-TV reported.

-Close-to-an-inch of precipitation created mud-bath-like conditions in Nevada's Black Rock Desert where the annual event takes place.
+The death was reported a day after close to an inch of precipitation created mud-bath-like conditions in Nevada's Black Rock Desert, where the annual event takes place.

-In an update on X (formerly Twitter), the Burning Man Organization said access into and out of the site is closed for the remainder of the event.
-Only emergency vehicles are being allowed to pass, the organization said in a statement.
+The Burning Man Organization on Saturday told attendees to shelter in place and said access into and out of the site is closed for the remainder of the event, which runs from Aug.
+27 through Sep.
+4. Only emergency vehicles are allowed to pass, the organization said in a statement.

 "Conserve food, water, and fuel, and shelter in a warm, safe space," the statement urged those stuck in the desert.

+The challenging conditions are testing a community of so-called burners, which touts self-reliance and communal effort among its core principles.

-In a later statement, the festival added: "We have come here knowing this is a place where we bring everything we need to survive... we are all well-prepared for a weather event like this."
+"We have come here knowing this is a place where we bring everything we need to survive," the organization said in a statement on Saturday night.
+"It is because of this that we are all well-prepared for a weather event like this."

 "We have done table-top drills for events like this.
 We are engaged full-time on all aspects of safety and looking ahead to our Exodus as our next priority."

-They pledged to drop mobile cell trailers and open up the internet, as well as try to help with buses out of the area.
-"Get some rest and spend some quality time with your campmates" the later statement said.
+Organizers said they would send mobile cell trailers and open up the internet to multiple areas throughout the desert playa, as well as try to help with buses out of the area.
+"Get some rest and spend some quality time with your campmates," the festival said in the Saturday night statement.
 "We will all get out of this, it will just take time."

-Attendee Bobby White, who hosts the TV series Sailing Doodles, squelched through the mud in a YouTube video against a backdrop of gunmetal skies and soggy tents.
+Attendee Bobby White, who hosts the TV series Sailing Doodles, squelched through the mud against a backdrop of gunmetal skies and soggy tents in a YouTube video posted Saturday.

 "Every time you step, you pick up more mud and it's just really hard to move," White said.
 "There is absolutely no way you could move a vehicle through this right now."